victor-galguera/elolmo/modules/contrib/contact_block/README.txt

 CONFIGURATION
 -------------
+Create a contact form
+ - Home > Administration > Structure > Contact forms
+ - Edit (or delete) the default contact forms.
+Use Manage fields to add, update or remove fields of the form.
+ - Optionally, create a contact form.

 Add a Contact block to a block region.
  - Home > Administration > Structure > Block layout
  - Click 'Place block' of the region you want to place a contact block in.
  - Search for 'Contact block' in the listed blocks and click 'Place block'.
- - Select the 'Contact form' you want to add.
+ - Select the contact form you want to show in this block.
  - Save the block.
+ - Optionally, create another contact block.

-The personal contact form is build to be used on a pages that 'know' about the user.
-The user 'To' address is found using the user ID in the URL.
+The personal contact form is built to be used on a pages that 'know' about the user.
+The user 'To' address is determined by using the user ID in the URL.
 No personal contact form is displayed if the user ID is not in the URL.
 For developers: The personal contact form is only loaded if the path contains the 'user' placeholder.
 For example in /user/{user}.